VPK Parent Online Registration System Frequently Asked Questions---click here!

 Residential rental/lease agreement for the current year

-Current Utility bill for water and sewer, natural gas, or electric and within the past 6 weeks (submit full bill page) Utility bill does not include cable.
+Current Utility bill for water and sewer, natural gas, or electric that are current within the last 30 days.
+(Submit full bill page) Utility bill does not include cable or cell phone charges.

 Property tax bill for current year